(versão em português aqui)

-A little after becoming a star Errol Flynn wrote na autobiography of his times as an Australian seafarer with the clear intention of mix life and image and this adaptation from Mulcahy takes his clues from him in a film that seem to come from any cinema decade but this one.
-Mulcahy remains one of the mainstream’s best stylists.
+A little after becoming a star Errol Flynn wrote an autobiography of his times as an Australian seafarer with the clear intention of mix life and image and this adaptation from Mulcahy takes his clues from him in a film that seem to come from any cinema decade but this one.
+Mulcahy remains one of the mainstream cinema’s best stylists.

 97) Casa (Leticia Simões)

 Intimate, but with a panoramic vision.
 Starting from her family portrait, Simões manages to trace a history of Brazil from the last decades of slavery until lulism.
 Her mother is one of the best film characters of current Brazilian film and there’s a strength in the conflicts between the three women that our current fictions rarely achieve.

 96) Varda by Agnes/Varda par Agnés (Agnés Varda, Didier Rouget)